-As of July 1, 2024.
-This table does not include the 2024E-2 Interest Rate Contract or the Interest Rate Contract entered into between the Authority and Bank of America, N.A. in connection with the issuance of the 2024 Series D-2 Bonds, which was entered into subsequent to July 1, 2024.
+As of December 1, 2024.
+This table does not include the 2025D-2 Interest Rate Contract or the Interest Rate Contract the Authority entered into with Bank of New York Mellon Corporation in connection with the issuance of the 2025 Series C-2 Bonds subsequent to December 1, 2024.

 Any payments or receipts received by the Authority under the Interest Rate Contracts are pledged under the Master Indenture as Revenues, as described in "PART II-SECURITY FOR THE BONDS AND AUXILIARY OBLIGATIONS-Revenues" and "-Interest Rate Contracts."
-The Authority's obligation to make regular interest payments to the counterparties under the Interest Rate Contracts indicated as Class

-I, constitutes a Class I Obligation under the Master Indenture, secured on parity with the lien on the Trust Estate of the other Class I Obligations.
+The Authority's obligation to make regular interest payments to the counterparties under the Interest Rate Contracts indicated as Class I, constitutes a Class I Obligation under the Master Indenture, secured on parity with the lien on the Trust Estate of the other Class I Obligations.
 The Authority's obligation to make regular interest payments to the counterparties under the Interest Rate Contracts indicated as Class II, constitutes a Class II Obligation under the Master Indenture, secured on parity with the lien on the Trust Estate of the other Class II Obligations.
 The Authority's obligation to make termination payments under each of the Interest Rate Contracts in the event of early termination is a general obligation of the Authority and is not secured by the Trust Estate under the Master Indenture.
 See "PART II-CERTAIN BONDOWNERS' RISKS-Risks Related to Interest Rate Contracts" and "PART II-COLORADO HOUSING AND FINANCE AUTHORITY-Obligations of the Authority."